A World of Opportunities

 Virtual tours rose from the ashes of the fire the pandemic ignited in the tourism industry.
 Tourism halted and, as we humans do, we adapted and improvised and online travel experiences were the result.
 Virtual tours certainly weren’t new, the pandemic solely accelerated their use and popularity as the majority of travellers were confined to their houses.
 Tour operators worldwide were facing an unprecedented problem with no one to take their tours.
 So what happened?
 Some pivoted to online virtual tours.

-It wasn’t just tours that became virtual; online cruises popped up, mixology classes, Bahamian cooking lessons(opens in a new tab), museum visits, the list goes on.
+It wasn’t just tours that became virtual; online cruises popped up, mixology classes, cooking lessons, museum visits, the list goes on.
 These offerings threw the travel industry a lifeline: an opportunity to promote and sell tours once again.

 Virtual tours and experiences have opened up a new world of opportunities and possibilities.
 They have offered those who are unable to travel the chance to experience foreign lands, dishes, cultures, animals, etc for themselves, without even having to leave their homes.
 This ties in nicely with the idea that virtual tours can continue post-pandemic as those who are restricted due to the cost of travel, because of physical limitations, or time can still enjoy experiences throughout the world as travel continues to pick up.

 It all sounds well and good, but how can it benefit you as a tour operator to begin offering virtual tours, especially now that there is light at the end of the pandemic tunnel?
 Where would you even begin(opens in a new tab) and would it be something you would consider offering when tourism returns to run at its previous capacity?